DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Blazingly red sword, brass baton.
 Silver rod that could summon lighting rain.
-Besides that, in addition to the silver trident that could destroy magic defence, Alfreya himself wore heavenly garments.
+Besides that, in addition to the silver trident that could destroy magic defence, Alfreyja himself wore heavenly garments.

 _Certainly, it seems absurd._